Offering new beginnings for men and veterans who have been incarcerated, or recovering from drug addiction.

 Mental & Behavioral Health

 We recently opened up another transitional housing center in East Palo Alto in August 2020.
-We are excited to have a new classroom and additional career training and computer training courses for our clients!
+We are excited to have a new classroom and additional job training and computer training courses for our clients!

 Site Director, VRC – Menlo Park, CA